pietrocinaglia/flenp/README.md

 > python3 FLENP.py

+#### Additional Information

-Notes: FLENP supports Python3 and Unix-like Operating Systems; it has been tested on MacOS.
+- FLENP supports Python3 and Unix-like Operating Systems; it has been tested on MacOS.
+- "requirements.txt" contains all dependancies need to FLENP, as well as to "monitor.py".
+The latter is a Python script stand-alone executable to monitor CPU and Memory usage (plotting is also supported); we used it for testing only.

-## Testing
+#### Testing
 A testing pipeline based on the module (i.e., 'test') located into 'modules' is available.
 Furthermore, a set of synthetic files (.fq.gz) are located into 'samples'.
 Note that both testing module and synthetic files DO NOT PRODUCE an output, these are only for testing.
 We invite you to use a real pipeline based on non-testing modules to produce a valid output.